Earle Clements: Later life

-In August 1960, Clements met with Combs and told him he wanted to resign to work for the vice-presidential campaign of Lyndon Johnson.
+In August 1960, Clements met with Combs and told him he wanted to resign to work for Johnson's vice-presidential campaign.
 Combs called a press conference and announced that Clements' resignation would be effective September 1 and that he would be replaced by Henry Ward.
-The resignation was the end of the Clements faction of the state Democratic party.
-His split with Combs was so severe that he allied with his longtime foe, Happy Chandler, against the new Combs faction of the party.
-In the 1962 senatorial race, Clements opposed Wilson Wyatt's challenge to Senator Thruston Morton.
-Morton won re-election, ending Wyatt's political career.
+The resignation was the end of the Clements faction of the state Democratic Party.
+His split with Combs was so severe that he allied with his longtime foe, Happy Chandler, against what became the Combs faction.
+In the 1962 senatorial race, Clements opposed Wyatt's challenge to Morton.
+Morton won, ending Wyatt's political career.
 Chandler again sought the Democratic gubernatorial nomination in 1963.
 Clements appeared on stage with Chandler at a rally where Chandler claimed that Combs had arranged the truck deal to discredit Clements.
 Chandler hoped to damage Combs' reputation and, by extension, that of his hand-picked successor Edward T. Breathitt.
-His strategy was unsuccessful; Breathitt carried the primary and went on to win the general election.
-Clements' waning influence was evidenced by the fact that Breathitt carried Union County by a vote of 2,528 to 1,913.
+His strategy was unsuccessful; Breathitt won the primary and went on to win the general election.
+Clements' waning influence was evidenced by the fact that Breathitt carried Clements' home county of Union 2,528 to 1,913.

-From 1961 to 1963, Clements was a consultant for the American Merchant Marine Institute.
-He then returned to Washington as a lobbyist and as an executive with the Tobacco Institute.
+From 1961 to 1963, Clements was a consultant for the American Merchant Marine Institute, a coalition of U.S. shipping companies.
+In early 1964 he became a lobbyist for several cigarette manufacturers and their Tobacco Institute.
+After helping the companies head off more regulation by agreeing to a warning on cigarette packages, he became president of the Institute in 1966 and was instrumental in forging a 1969 agreement in which the companies agreed to stop television advertising in return for a stronger warning label instead of the additional regulation being demanded by health advocates.
+He stepped down as president in 1970 but remained a consultant to the institute until his death.
+In a 1978 interview, he maintained that a connection with smoking and cancer had not been proven.
 In 1981, he retired to his hometown of Morganfield.
-After several years of illness, he died on March 12, 1985, and was buried at the Odd Fellows Cemetery in Morganfield.
+After several years of illness, he died on March 12, 1985, and is buried at the Odd Fellows Cemetery in Morganfield.
 In 1980, the Breckinridge Job Corps Center in Morganfield was renamed the Earle C. Clements Job Corps Center.